CodeHarrington/Project-1/README.md

 [Back to Table of contents](#table-of-contents)
-## Testing # Testing
+## Testing

 ## Functionality testing

  I used Chrome web developer tools and Chrome developer tools throughout the project for testing and solving problems with responsiveness and style issues.

-lighthouse was key for obtimising the website.
+Lighthouse was key for optimisinging the website.

 ## Compatibility testing
  Site was tested across 16 virtual mobile devices and browsers.
 I checked all supported devices in both Mozilla web developer tolls and Chrome developer tools.

- I tested on hardware devices such as: macbook pro, mac desktop, iphone 5, samaung ds, mac table, and all screen width as follows:
+ I tested on hardware devices such as: macbook pro, mac desktop, iphone 5, samsaung ds, mac table, and all screen width as follows:
  * 1900px, 1600px, 1500px, 1440px, 1280px, 1200px, 1115px, 1024px, 950px, 820px, 768px, 540px, 425px, 414px, 375px, 320px.

 ## User stories testing